DmitriyAngve/Dashboard/README.md

 # MERN Finance Dashboard with Machine Learning Predictions

-This is a comprehensive finance dashboard application built using the MERN stack (MongoDB, Express, React, Node.js), with the added capability of Machine Learning predictions.
+This is a comprehensive financial dashboard application, with additional machine learning predictive capabilities based on large volumes of data.

 ## Technologies Used